romiluz13/whatsapp_ai/README.md

 We value clean code, innovative ideas, and a collaborative spirit.
 Clone the repo, play around, and let's improve it together!

-## 🗺️ Future Roadmap
+## 🤔 What's Next?

-*   User-configurable summary lengths/styles.
+While the core features are robust, here are some areas for potential future exploration by the community:

-*   Date-range or specific message count selection for fetching.
+*   Even more nuanced user controls for summary length/style (beyond prompt augmentation).
-*   Advanced caching strategies for performance and API cost optimization.
+*   Advanced caching strategies for further performance and API cost optimization.
-*   Support for other LLM providers.
+*   Support for other LLM providers or local models.
-*   More AI-driven group management features!
+*   Your great ideas!

 ## ❤️ Show Your Support